aoloe/php-senape/README.md

 Short term tasks:

 - in javascript add the form and the comments through template
-  - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
+  - correctly show all the fields in the comments list
+  - add the reply form to the comments list
 - make sure that the comments do not contain invalid markup
 - add the comments to a list of n latest comments (to be shown to the moderator)
 - document the fields for the .json comments file